Diversity. Opportunity. Access.

 PRIZM connects people through music and aims to continue to be the model for the future of inclusive youth arts programs.
-To achieve this vision, PRIZM will engage our community and our young people in the strategy and implementation of affordable and inclusive in-school programming, music camps, and music festivals.
-PRIZM will also provide students with opportunities for growth through mentorship and exposure to a diverse and accomplished community of musicians.
 Our vision is to create a space where everyone feels inspired, engaged, and valued, and all students have access to pathways toward chamber music enrichment.

 Our story begins in 2005, when PRIZM’s founders Lecolion and Carina Washington saw a local need for a performing and touring ensemble.
 PRIZM Ensemble was established and several successful area concerts were hosted.